Deque’s Awareness Lab: hands-on accessibility awareness

 Taking the time to develop empathy and engage with websites and other technology as a person with a disability empowers us to think and work with compassion for all users and experiences.

-The 9 stations in the Empathy Lab are:
+The 9 stations in the Awareness Lab are:

 - Innovative Solutions – This station illustrates low-tech and no-tech assistive tools.

 - Cognitive Disabilities – This station illustrates how a seemingly simple task can take more time, concentration, and more energy when you can’t process the information in a “conventional” way.

 - Deaf & Hard of Hearing – This station provides insight into different kinds of hearing loss and some of the challenges inaccessible media can pose.